 - The date of commencement of employment.

+Employers may use symbols where names or figures are called for so long as such symbols are uniform and defined.
 The records must be kept for three years and open for inspection or transcription by the Director of Labor and Industries or an authorized representative at any reasonable time.

-Industrial Welfare
+Complying with the Industrial Welfare Act

 Pursuant to Wash.
 Rev. Code Ann. §§ 49.12.005 – 49.12.903, employers covered by the Industrial Welfare Act (IWA) must keep records of the following: